 Your existing customers will also be pleased that you have won an award, which will boost customer retention and loyalty.
 People are attracted to successful people, and your customers will want to be associated with a business that is building a good reputation.

 The process of entering a business awards can be a really positive process for your organisation.
 Completing the entry form involves compiling answers to tough questions and supplying key data, which can be a great way to benchmark your business.
 You might identify areas of weakness while putting together your entry, so you can make improvements for next year.

 All this good news and publicity will hopefully pay off when it comes to attracting top talent to your company.
 Candidates will regard your business awards as a sign of a good employer who has ambitious growth plans, offering the potential for career development.
 There will also be the added bonus of improving the morale of your existing members of staff.

 How can I help?

 I spent 10 years helping to organise, promote and judge a wide range of awards, so I understand how much they can boost businesses of all shapes and sizes.
 If you are thinking about entering business awards, what have you got to lose?

 When you sit down and think about how far your business has come, you soon begin to realise the scale of your achievement.
 Simply answering the questions on the entry form can help you analyse what you do and how your procedures can be improved.
-In fact, many businesses use awards as a way of improving performance by benchmarking themselves against the competition.

 If you are lucky enough to be a finalist or even a winner, the prestige and feel-good factor for you and your staff is priceless.